Hargreaves | N

 Welcome to Nursery.
-Your child’s class teacher’s name is Mrs. Sparrow and the teaching assistant is Miss.
-Scott and Mrs. Cheeseman.
+Your child’s class teacher’s name is Mrs. Sparrow, our nursery nurse is Miss.
+Scott and the teaching assistant Mrs. Andrews.
 Each child has a key worker however the children work with all the adults in the class.
 As the year progresses your child will be placed into groups to enable us to challenge their learning and cater for their learning needs.

 This year we are going to have some great topics for the children to extend their learning.
-The children will be learning about ‘Ubuntu‘, celebrations, traditional tales and ‘ourselves’.
+The children will be learning about ‘Ubuntu‘, celebrations, where does snow go and did dragons exist.
 These will aim to cater for the children’s individual interests.

 We aim to foster independence in the children and would ask you to support your child in this, such as allowing them to hang their coat on their peg, put their books on the unit on the relevant day and place their book bags on their coat peg.
 We have different strategies in place such as self-registration and child initiated play, which will assist with this as well as a helping hands board, whereby the children complete the weather chart, hand out the fruit and milk during snack time and assist the adults with other jobs in the classroom throughout the day.
 We will add to some of the responsibilities throughout the year.

 We support the whole school positive behaviour policy, using the lily pad system.
 All of the children start on the green lily pad at the start of the day and if they continue to show positive behaviour such as; taking care of everyone and everything; using kind hands, kind words and kind feet; trying their best; keeping safe within the classroom; and showing good listening when another person is talking, they will remain there.
 We also have a gold star, where the children can move to if they behave above the expectation.